 - Student Non-Member: $145

 How to Register

-Login instructions to access the online course are sent under separate cover from email@example.com, approximately 1 week before the first class.
-If it is less than one week until the start of the course and you have not received the login instructions, please check your spam folder.
-If the login email is still not there, please contact the NAIOP Education Department.
+Login instructions to access the on-demand course are sent under separate cover from firstname.lastname@example.org within 2 days.
+If you do not receive the login instructions, please check your spam folder.
+If the login email is still not there, please contact the NAIOP Education Department at email@example.com.

 No refunds will be issued.